CianMcDowall/MirrorMirror/README.md

 Currently consists of a weather forecast, the time, the date, lcoal news, and world news.

+Make first argument 1 for testing purposes, 2 for functional purposes.

-Use guardian news API key as first argument.
+Use guardian news API key as second argument.
 Will still work without, just will not display news.

 Code is not commented.

 #Known bugs
-3rd party weather API is inconsistent.
 Only updates weather every hour.
 "# MirrorMirror"